MEB Student Handbook

 Each MEB student must complete the equivalent of two multi-day conferences/events (ie two full milestones).
 Two separate one-day conferences/events can be combined to equal one full milestone.

 At least one-half milestone (ie a one-day conference/event) must be an MEB sponsored event.
 The others can be a pre-approved conference, workshop, training or initiative.
 Attendance at the same event in two different years is acceptable.
-Please submit the pre-approval form to request approval to attend a non-MEB sponsored milestone conference/event.
-Please ensure you submit your request for approval well in advance of the event in order to allow time for your request to be reviewed.
+Please submit the pre-approval form to request permission to attend a non-MEB sponsored milestone conference/event.
+Please ensure you submit your request for approval well in advance of the event (at least 2-3 weeks is preferred) in order to allow sufficient time for your request to be reviewed.

 Option 1: June MEB sponsored event.